50North4West/MSFS-G36-Improvement-Mod/README.md

 **Changelog**
 * Fixed missing altitude alert tone @200ft to go
-* Added missing minimums callout as per NXi manual
-* Fixed spark fouling message in hangar module when sparks not actually fouling
+* Fixed spark fouling message in hangar module when sparks not actually fouling, refactored code to be more efficient
 * Tweaked fuel flow as current flow slightly less than book figures (Rpt by @JayDee6281)

 **Liveries**